thecartercenter/nemo-docs/content/smssetup/smssetup.rst

 SMS Provider Setup
 ==================================

-Elmo needs to be synced with an SMS provider in order to use the SMS feature.
+NEMO/ELMO needs to be synced with an SMS provider in order to use the SMS feature.
 Three options are available:

 - FrontlineSMS
 - Twilio